jdbacero/GoTeam--Pokemon-Exam/README.md

 Make sure you generate a new key for the application `php artisan key:generate`

-## Serve the project
+## Running the project
-Run the project with the command `php artisan serve` and you should be given the link to access the project in your terminal.
+Run the command `npm run dev` so that Vite will run.
+Afterwards, run the project with the command `php artisan serve` and you should be given the link to access the project in your terminal.

-## HMR
-If you need the Hot Module Replacement to work, run the command `npm run dev`.
-Access the link through the link when you ran `php artisan serve`.

 ## Unit Tests
 You can run the command `php artisan test`.